 Grow food, build community.

-Gardening is a easy way to live more sustainably and Five Rivers MetroParks Community Gardening Program is a great way to grow your own food – and new friendships.
+Gardening is an easy way to live more sustainable and community gardening is a great way to grow your own food – and new friendships.

 You can help us grow too!
 We always have needs for individuals and groups to support the gardens, events and programs.
 There are lots of different ways you could be helpful!
 If you are interested in volunteering, contact the Wegerzyn Gardens MetroPark volunteer manager at (937) 276-7055.